AnudeepKonaboina/spark-with-hadoop-anywhere/docs/index.md

 ### 2. Minimal but Realistic

+- **Two deployment modes**: Single-node for simplicity, multi-node for distributed testing
-- Single-node topology, but with **real HDFS and Hive Metastore** semantics
+- Both modes include **real HDFS and Hive Metastore** semantics
-- Enough moving parts to reproduce production issues without cluster overhead
+- Enough moving parts to reproduce production issues without excessive cluster overhead
 - All core components working together as they would in production

 ### 3. Quick Setup

-- A single script (`setup-spark.sh`) orchestrates build and run
+- A single script (`setup-spark.sh`) orchestrates build and run for both modes
+- Simple flags: `--run`, `--build --run`, `--node-type {single|multi}`, `--stop`
 - Docker images are buildable from scratch (no opaque base images)
 - Easy to share exact environments for bug reports